 “A landscape is only an impression, instantaneous, hence the label they’ve given us—all because of me, for that matter,” Monet recalled.
 “I’d submitted something done out of my window at Le Havre, sunlight in the mist with a few masts in the foreground jutting up from the ships below.
 They wanted a title for the catalog; it couldn’t really pass as a view of Le Havre, so I answered: ‘Put down Impression.'
 Out of that they got impressionism, and the jokes proliferated . . . “

-Today, Impression, Sunrise is part of the permanent collection Paris' Musée Marmottan Monet.
-Here, it continues to captivate visitors with its radiant color palette, expressive brushwork, and, of course, groundbreaking history.
+Today, Impression, Sunrise is part of the permanent collection of Paris' Musée Marmottan Monet.
+Here, it continues to captivate viewers with its radiant color palette, expressive brushwork, and, of course, groundbreaking history.